We're looking forward to welcoming you back. Here are a few things we’d like you know in advance of your visit:

 A maximum of 6 tickets can be booked per group, consisting of one household or support bubble.

-We'll be selling tickets as ‘unreserved’ seating so you won't be able to choose where you sit in advance.
+For some events, we'll be selling tickets as ‘unreserved’ seating so you won't be able to choose where you sit in advance.
 Our Front of House team will allocate seating prior to each performance.
 This is so that they can make sure that household groups are seated together, with adequate spacing between each group.
 Please only buy tickets for people in your household.

 You may be asked to queue before entering the auditorium and to use a one way system.
 Our Front of House team will direct you, as will our building signage.